Art-Sells/Arells/Build-Notes.md

 - (EXPORT) -> Modal
 - - Modal:
 - - - Exporting (3 second delay) back-end takes from highest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc and delete the cVatops/cVacts if needed (see Readme)
-- - - Successfuly Exported (exporting modal = false) (View Transactions)-> Transactions-
+- - - Successfuly Exported (exporting modal = false, adds Date (logs new Date in "Transaction Dates" database), (B) and link to Block Exporer to "Exported Amount in Database") (View Transactions)-> Transactions-
 - - - Export Failed (exporting modal = false)(OK) (if export amount isn't lesser or equal to Bitcoin Wallet amount or other address)
 - - - Check Address (exporting modal = false)(if Bitcoin Address is not in right format (refer to Bitcoin Page))
 - - - Enter information (exporting modal = false) (if one or more fields are empty)
 - - - Send more Bitcoin (exporting modal = false) (refer to Bitcoin Page for fee limit)
 - Reloads modules every 5 minutes (price, wallet, and losses animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000.00
+- all prices and wallet values structured like so: 1,000,000.00, Bitcoin Amount based on how many Sats?

 ### Buy
 - (B) Price